 Unibank Privé clients get a range of additional opportunities and services including a Priority Pass card giving clients access to 700 VIP lounges at international airports throughout the world.
-The Bank also has plans to provide its Unibank Privé clients a free tourist SIM-card when travelling abroad, thereby cutting out expensive roaming charges.

 Deposit Boxes

 Unibank provides its clients with the use of safety deposit boxes in which to store valuable items and documents.